anthonysalvato3/anthonysalvato3.github.io/drafts/glucose-measurements-and-why-they-matter.markdown

 Blood glucose stability is important because levels that are too high or too low can both cause problems.
 When blood glucose increases after eating, a hormone called insulin is secreted by the pancreas to move that glucose from the blood into cells for energy.
 Otherwise, when fasting or when on a low carbohydrate diet, the liver picks up the slack by increasing gluconeogenesis, which converts proteins and other non-carbohydrate sources into glucose.
 With a shifting balance of insulin and gluconeogenesis, blood glucose can remain relatively stable at varying levels of carbohydrate intake.
 Therefore, an important point to understand about any glucose tests is they are not a measure of how much sugar one has consumed.
 Instead, they indicate how well the body is able to maintain this stability.
 Knowing this, we can properly evaluate what these tests are revealing.

+#### From Health to Disease

+In a metabolically healthy state, the pancreas responds to a glucose load by secreting an appropriate amount of insulin to transport glucose from the blood into various cells around the body: primarily muscle, fat, and liver cells.
+Otherwise, depending on the level of impairment of this

 #### Fasting Blood Glucose

 At my age and health status, this is the only test that my doctor orders by default.
 I’ll cite the [Mayo Clinic](https://www.mayoclinic.org/diseases-conditions/diabetes/diagnosis-treatment/drc-20371451) here: